iamtitouche/DeepRL/1-DQN/DQN/README.md

 #### Environment and set of actions

 Consider an environment $\mathcal{E}$ with a discrete action space.
 At each moment, the agent must choose an action from the discrete space of $K$ possible actions $\mathcal{A} = \lbrace 1, \dots, K \rbrace$.
 After executing this action, the state of $\mathcal{E}$ is modified.
-It is noted that $\mathcal{E}$ is stochastic, and naturally, the algorithm will be capable of solving deterministic environments as they are simply a special case of stochastic environments.
+It should be noted that $\mathcal{E}$ is stochastic, and naturally, the algorithm will be capable of solving deterministic environments as they are simply a special case of stochastic environments.

 #### Observations and states